SynFlow: Scaling Up LiDAR Scene Flow Estimation with Synthetic Data

+This bottleneck motivates us to rethink how we source motion supervision.
+Instead of relying on expensive human labels or noisy self-supervision, we explore whether robust motion priors can be learned entirely from scalable simulation.
 We hypothesize that LiDAR scene flow learning depends primarily on capturing diverse kinematic physics rather than specific visual textures.
 Since simulators inherently generate precise rigid-body motion, they can provide reliable supervision even without perfect photorealism.
 Simulation further offers a unique advantage regarding data composition.
-Unlike real-world data collection, which is passive and limited to capturing events as they occur, simulation allows us to actively control the environment.
-We can effortlessly vary sensor configurations, spawn diverse dynamic agents, and initialize traffic in specific scenarios.
+Unlike real-world data collection~\cite{alibeigi2023zenseact,once21,sun2020scalability}, which is passive and limited to capturing events as they occur, simulation allows us to actively control the environment.
+We can easily vary sensor configurations, spawn diverse dynamic agents, and initialize traffic in specific scenarios.
 This ensures the model learns from a comprehensive range of motion patterns across various scenarios.
 However, despite these advantages, existing synthetic LiDAR pipelines~\cite{yangrealistic,zhang2024resimad} have been optimized primarily for semantic realism or sensor-specific noise to support detection and segmentation tasks.
 To the best of our knowledge, no framework has yet been specifically designed to prioritize the dense kinematic complexity required for scene flow.

-In this work, we introduce SynFlow, a procedural generation pipeline for LiDAR scene flow built upon the CARLA simulator~\cite{dosovitskiy2017carla} (\cref{fig:cover}).
-SynFlow adopts a distinct motion-oriented generation strategy: rather than attempting to perfectly reproduce real-world sensor noise, we actively proceduralize traffic densities, aggressive speed regimes, and complex topological interactions across nine maps.
+In this work, we introduce SynFlow, a data generation pipeline for LiDAR scene flow built upon the CARLA simulator~\cite{dosovitskiy2017carla} (\cref{fig:cover}).
+SynFlow adopts a motion-oriented generation strategy: rather than attempting to perfectly reproduce real-world sensor noise, we actively proceduralize traffic densities, aggressive speed regimes, and complex topological interactions across nine maps.
 Leveraging this pipeline, we release SynFlow-4k, a massive synthetic dataset comprising 4,000 fully annotated sequences ($\sim$940k frames).
-This volume represents a significant scale-up, approximately 34$\times$ the annotated frames of nuScenes~\cite{nuscenes} and 46$\times$ those of TruckScenes~\cite{fent2024man}, covering diverse road topologies, including roundabouts, intersections, and highways.
+This is a 34$\times$ scale-up over the annotated frames of nuScenes~\cite{nuscenes} and 46$\times$ those of TruckScenes~\cite{fent2024man}, covering diverse road topologies, including roundabouts, intersections, and highways.